INTRODUCTION

 o The absence of any distortion of judgment based on emotions.

-It is to be kept in mind that risk resides not only in the price movements of dollars, gold, oil, commodities, companies, and bonds.
-It also lurks inside us – in the way we misinterpret information, fool ourselves into thinking we know more than we do, and overreact to market swings.
-Information is useless if we misinterpret it or let emotions sway our judgment.
+Remember that risk resides not only in the price movements of dollars, gold, oil, commodities, companies, and bonds.
+It also lurks inside us – how we misinterpret information, fool ourselves into thinking we know more than we do, and overreact to market swings.
+Knowledge is useless if we twist it or let emotions sway our judgment.
 Human beings are irrational about investing.
 Correct behavior patterns are essential to successful investing – so to be financially successful, one has to overcome these tendencies.
 If we can recognize these destructive urges, we can avoid them.
 Behavioural Finance combines the disciplines of economics and psychology specifically to study this phenomenon Graet News Network.

 THE CONCEPT OF BUBBLES IN THE STOCK MARKET

-A speculative bubble occurs when actions by market participants result in stock prices deviating from their fundamental valuation over a prolonged period of time.
-Speculative bubbles are difficult to explain by rational trading behavior, and behavioral finance theories have been put forward to explain market psychology.
+A speculative bubble occurs when actions by market participants result in stock prices deviating from their fundamental valuation over a prolonged period.
+Speculative bubbles are difficult to explain by rational trading behavior and behavioral finance theories have been put forward to explain market psychology.
 They propose that when the market’s significant proportion of trading activity is characterized by positive feedback behavior, it may result in asset prices shifting away from their fundamental valuation.
 This price deviation encourages rational investors to trade in the same direction.

-Speculative traders are based upon investors’ private information held today and are designed to provide investors with higher returns in the next period when that private information is fully revealed to the market.
-This implies a positive correlation in returns as the market incorporates the information into prices.
-Trades due to portfolio rebalancing, or hedging, are not information-based and occurs when a trader may increase (or decrease) his stock holding by buying (or selling) a portion of his stock.
-This will be accomplished by increasing (or decreasing) the stock price to induce the opposite side of the trade.
+Speculative traders are based upon investors’ private information today.
+They are designed to give investors higher returns in the next period when that personal information is fully revealed to the market.
+This implies a positive return correlation as the market incorporates the data into prices.
+Trades due to portfolio rebalancing, or hedging, are not information-based and occur when a trader may increase (or decrease) his stock holding by buying (or selling) a portion of his store.
+This will be accomplished by advancing (or reducing) the stock price to induce the opposite side of the trade.

 FOCUS ON INTRINSIC VALUE

 What are the implications for corporate managers?
-It is believed that such market deviations make it even more important for the executives of a company to understand the intrinsic value of its shares.
-This knowledge allows it to exploit any deviations, if and when they occur, to implement strategic decisions more successfully.
+Such market deviations are believed to make it even more important for a company’s executives to understand its shares’ intrinsic value.
+This knowledge allows it to exploit any deviations to implement strategic decisions more successfully if and when they occur.
 Here are some examples of how corporate managers can take advantage of market deviations:

 o Repurchasing shares when the market underprices them relative to their intrinsic value.